PaoloBezzina/PaoloBezzina/README.md

 - 👋 Hi, I’m @PaoloBezzina
 - 👀 I’m interested in Artificial Intelligence and Web Application Development
-- 🌱 I’m currently learning Artificial Intelligence
+- 🌱 I’m currently following a course in B.Sc.
+I in Artificial Intelligence
 <!--- - 💞️ I’m looking to collaborate on ... --->
 - 📫 How to reach me paolobezzina@outlook.com